 Red and near-infrared light can penetrate tissue because they are not blocked by blood or water as much as other wavelengths.
 This wavelength is used in medical settings for burn treatment, wound healing, joint and muscle pain, sports injuries, etc., but the machines made available to medical professionals are considered to be cost prohibitive for the average person.
 Over the past several years, new technology allowed improved battery efficiency, increased voltages, and more light output to be packaged into a small affordable device.

+Visible red light (at the correct wave length) penetrates skin tissue to 8-10mm and is beneficial in the treatment of numerous conditions and aliments.
 The brain receives signals to release endorphins (natural pain killers) and serotonin into the body.
 This chain reaction:

 - Reduces pain and swelling

 - Increases circulation